-For purposes of the consolidated statements of cash flows, the Association considers all highly liquid investments purchased with an original maturity of less than three months to be cash equivalents.
+For purposes of the consolidated statement of cash flows, the Association considers all highly liquid investments purchased with an original maturity of less than three months to be cash equivalents, with the exception of the amounts that are part of the investments portfolio.

-Restricted Cash
+Restricted Cash And Cash Equivalents

-Restricted cash includes funds collected under the sublease agreement and banking fee reimbursement agreement between the Foundation and the NCAT.
-Restricted cash includes funds collected under the sublease agreement and banking fee reimbursement agreement between the Foundation and the NCAT.
+Restricted cash and cash equivalents includes funds collected under the sublease agreement and banking fee reimbursement agreement between the Foundation and the NCAT.
+Restricted cash and cash equivalents includes funds collected under the sublease agreement and banking fee reimbursement agreement between the Foundation and the NCAT.